averbraeck/gscg-design/doc/4-architecture/database-design.md

   <br>The `user.password` field is in the database.
 - FC1.5 The portal administrator must be able to change the access rights of a user (* see below)
   <br>The `organization_role`, `game_role` and `game_session_role` tables in the database define the access rights of a user.
-- FC1.6 The portal administrator must be able to create a new game instance
+- FC1.6 The portal administrator must be able to create a new game
   <br>The `game` table is in the database.
-- FC1.7 The portal administrator must be able to delete a game instance that has not yet been played
+- FC1.7 The portal administrator must be able to delete a game that has no game versions
   <br>The `game` table is in the database.
 The foreign key to `game_version` prevents deletion of an active game.
-- FC1.8 The portal administrator must be able to allocate a user to be the administrator of a game instance
+- FC1.8 The portal administrator must be able to allocate a user to be the game administrator for a game
   <br>The `game_role` table with the boolean `edit` field makes a user a game administrator.
 - FC1.9 The portal administrator must be able to create an organization
   <br>The `organization` table is in the database.